-This paper sets out a number of relationships which chief executives may draw on for counsel, comfort or advice.
+We have tried to set out a number of relationships which chief executives may draw on for counsel, comfort or advice.

-The crucial point is that chief executives need to develop the relationships that works best for them.
+The crucial point is that chief executives need to develop the relationships both inside and outside the organisation that works best for them.

 A chair says: "The chief executive needs to be big enough to work out what support they need and go and get it.
 They should find their own sounding board."

-Ultimately, however, the central message from most chief executives was: grin and bear it.
+Ultimately, however, the central message from most chief executives was 'grin and bear it'.
 One says: "Leadership is lonely.
 It's impossible to be responsible for so many important decisions and not feel a sense of isolation.
 The buck stops with you and to a certain extent you just have to deal with it."